Xinyr/COS10026-COMPUTING-TECHNOLOGY-INQUIRY-PROJECT/README.md

 When we complete an assigment, we will consolidate all the files into the main branch

-Contact me if you have other suggestions on standardizing our formatting.
+Contact me if you have other suggestions on standardizing our formatting, or if you need help in using Github.